 The openness which Cumulus Networks brings to the network world has huge impact to us.
 Making the best use of the openness of Cumulus Linux, we are running Kubernetes, Calico, Docker and GoBGP on top of ToR switches, which enables high flexibility and low operational cost.

-Telecommunications and MSP
+Telecommunications & MSP

-Flexible and Simple Operations
+Flexible & Simple Operations

 NTT Software Innovation Center (SIC) is undertaking promotion of open innovation centering on the development of open source platforms, collaborative service development with NTT operating companies, and other R&D. NTT SIC is playing an active part in various open source projects including OpenStack, Hadoop, PostgreSQL and Linux kernel.

 As the technology thought leader, NTT SIC required a flexible network that allowed rapid innovation and was simple to operate while controlling their TCO.

 The team at NTT SIC was experiencing growing layer 2 complexities like network loop, rogue DHCP servers, mis-configuration of IP addresses, and wanted to adopt a network architecture that addressed these challenges.
 The ability to build and rapidly deploy custom applications was of paramount importance.
 The solution had to be able to easily integrate with their existing software stack and leverage custom applications like GoBGP

 As multiple operational teams depend on NTT SIC, the R&D team was working on tight SLAs and could not spend cycles provisioning and managing their network.
 They needed a reliable yet simple network infrastructure that allowed collaboration and rapid innovation.